ucozlab/react-redux/README.md

 gulp watch
 ```

-This launches Webpack watches for changes in the `/app` folder.
+This launches Webpack and watches for changes in the `/app` folder.

 Note that the `gulp` command will launch the Node server and the `gulp watch` command takes care of the React/Webpack part.
 So you'll want to run these commands in two separate tabs if you want to have the server running and to be making React code changes.